SLAM Engineer Recruiter

 Many are not actively looking.
 Generalist recruiters conflate SLAM with general autonomy engineering and miss the depth required.

-The difference between visual odometry, full graph SLAM, and LiDAR-inertial fusion is not obvious from a CV — it requires specialist qualification to assess properly.
+The difference between visual odometry, full graph SLAM, and LiDAR-inertial fusion is not obvious from a CV.
+It requires specialist qualification to assess properly.

 Where SLAM candidates work